autorope/donkeydocs/docs/guide/computer_vision/computer_vision.md

 The built-in algorithm can follow a line using the camera.
 By default it is tuned for a yellow line, but the color that it tracks can be configured.
 Many other aspects of the algorithm can be tuned.
 Below is as description of the algorithm and how it uses the configuraton values.
 The values themselves are listed and described afterwards.

-0. If TARGET_PIXEL is None, then use steps 1 to 5 to estimate the target (expected) position of the line.
+0. If `TARGET_PIXEL` is None, then use steps 1 to 5 to estimate the target (expected) position of the line.
 1. Get copy of the image rows at `SCAN_Y` and `SCAN_HEIGHT` pixels height.
 So the result is a block of pixels as wide as the image and `SCAN_HEIGHT` high.
 2. Convert the pixels from `RBG` red-gree-blue color space to `HSV` hue-saturation-value color space.

 >> This [pyimagesearch article](https://pyimagesearch.com/2021/04/28/opencv-color-spaces-cv2-cvtcolor/) and accompanying video describe the various color spaces and their characteristics.

-3. The algorithm then identifies all the pixels in the block that have an HSV color between COLOR_THRESHOLD_LOW and COLOR_THRESHOLD_HIGH.
+3. The algorithm then identifies all the pixels in the block that have an HSV color between `COLOR_THRESHOLD_LOW` and `COLOR_THRESHOLD_HIGH`.
-4. Once the pixels with our color target are isolated then a histogram is created that creates counts of yellow pixels from left to right for each 1 pixel wide by SCAN_HEIGHT pixel high slice.
+4. Once the pixels with our color target are isolated then a histogram is created that creates counts of yellow pixels from left to right for each 1 pixel wide by `SCAN_HEIGHT` pixel high slice.
 5. The x value (horizontal offset) of the slice with the most yellow pixels is chosen.
 This is where we think the yellow line is.
-6. The difference between this x-value and the TARGET_PIXEL value is used as the value the PID algorithm uses to calculate a new steering.
-If the value is to the left of the TARGET_PIXEL more than TARGET_THRESHOLD pixels then the car steers right; if hte value is to the right of TARGET_PIXEL more than TARGET_THRESHOLD pixels the the car steers left.
-If the value is withing TARGET_THRESHOLD pixels of TARGET_PIXEL then steering is not changed.
+6. The difference between this x-value and the `TARGET_PIXEL` value is used as the value the PID algorithm uses to calculate a new steering.
+If the value is to the left of the `TARGET_PIXEL` more than `TARGET_THRESHOLD` pixels then the car steers right; if hte value is to the right of `TARGET_PIXEL` more than `TARGET_THRESHOLD` pixels the the car steers left.
+If the value is withing `TARGET_THRESHOLD` pixels of `TARGET_PIXEL` then steering is not changed.
 7. The steering value is used to decide if the car should speed up or slow down.
-If steering is not changed then the throttle is increased by THROTTLE_STEP, but not over THROTTLE_MAX.
-If steering is changed then throttle is decreased by THROTTLE_STEP, but not below THROTTLE_MIN.
+If steering is not changed then the throttle is increased by `THROTTLE_STEP`, but not over `THROTTLE_MAX`.
+If steering is changed then throttle is decreased by `THROTTLE_STEP`, but not below `THROTTLE_MIN`.

 ```